Build a receiver

 level: debug

-Let’s use the go run command, instead of previously generated ./otelcol-dev/otelcol-dev binary file, to start the updated Collector since we have had code changes in otelcol-dev/components.go.
+Let’s use the go run command instead of the previously generated ./otelcol-dev/otelcol-dev binary file, to start the updated Collector as we have had code changes in the otelcol-dev/components.go file.

 go run ./otelcol-dev --config config.yaml